GSAT-24

-CMS-02 (also known as GSAT-24) is an Indian Communication Satellite built by ISRO.
-The CMS-02 satellite is funded, owned and operated by New Space India Limited.
+GSAT-24 (also known as GSAT-N1) is an Indian Communication Satellite built by ISRO.
+The GSAT-N1 satellite is funded, owned and operated by New Space India Limited.
 Cost of spacecraft was around ₹400 crore.
-The entire capacity onboard CMS-02 satellite will be leased to Tata Play.
+The entire capacity onboard GSAT-N1 satellite will be leased to Tata Play.
 The satellite was placed into orbit by using Ariane 5 rocket.

 Spacecraft overview

+General specifications of GSAT-N1 are: